Vigilant-LLC/clientside-etl/README.md

 # clientside-etl
-Provides a wrapper around the jQuery ajax method that allows for easier manipulation of the request and response objects
+Provides a wrapper for the jQuery ajax method which allows for easier manipulation of the request and response objects

+* JQuery 2.2.4